pgRouting/pgrouting/doc/withPoints/pgr_withPointsKSP.rst

 .. rubric:: Availability

-* 2.2.0

-* Proposed in version 2.2
+* Proposed in v2.2

 Description
 -------------------------------------------------------------------------------

-Modifies the graph to include the points defined in the ``points_sql`` and using Yen algorithm, finds the K shortest paths.
+Modifies the graph to include the points defined in the ``points_sql`` and using Yen algorithm, finds the :math:`K` shortest paths.

 Signatures
 -------------------------------------------------------------------------------